dmx-systems/dmx-documentation/docs/user.rst

 The *Topicmap Selector* is the second drop-down menu in the upper toolbar.
 It lets you switch between all views in a Workspace.
-**A topicmap represents an individual working situation in the larger context of the selected Workspace.**
+**A Topicmap represents an individual working situation in the larger context of the selected Workspace.**
-On a topicmap you can visualize content that is relevant to the current context.
+On a Topicmap you can visualize content that is relevant to the current context.
 It shows a situation-based view of selected content from the database.

-.. hint:: Go to our `Demo Server <https://demo.dmx.systems/>`_, navigate through the Workspaces and have a look at the different topicmaps.
+.. hint:: Go to our `Demo Server <https://demo.dmx.systems/>`_, navigate through the Workspaces and have a look at the different Topicmaps.
 They all show specific views on parts of the same underlying database.

-For the moment, three types of topicmaps are supported: *Topicmaps*, *Geomaps* and *Tableviews*.
+For the moment, three types of Topicmaps are supported: *Topicmaps*, *Geomaps* and *Tableviews*.
 Geomaps and tableviews both are :ref:`plugins <admin-plugin-installation>` that have to be installed separately.

-A new topicmap is always empty.
+A new Topicmap is always empty.
-In the beginning, there is only one topicmap, it's called "untitled".
+In the beginning, there is only one Topicmap, it's called "untitled".
-A topicmap view is like a canvas as it allows you to freely place items.
+A Topicmap view is like a canvas as it allows you to freely place items.
-The layout of the topicmap is persisted over working sessions.
+The layout of the Topicmap is persisted over working sessions.
-Edits to a topicmap are instantly mirrored to other connected users.
+Edits to a Topicmap are instantly mirrored to other connected users.
-The size of a topicmap can be well beyond the size of your screen.
+The size of a Topicmap can be well beyond the size of your screen.
 You can move it with your mouse.

-Find out more about working with topicmaps, geomaps and tableviews in the section on :ref:`Organizing the working context<user-organizing-the-working-context>`.
+Find out more about working with Topicmaps, geomaps and tableviews in the section on :ref:`Organizing the working context<user-organizing-the-working-context>`.

 .. _user-the-fit-button: